ICanOnlySuffer/libpocha/readme.md

 ## Contributing

-Bug reports, suggestions and pull request are welcome!
+Bug reports, suggestions and pochal request are welcome!